HSH Prince Albert II meets the ITER-Monaco Postdoctoral Fellows

 The ITER Monaco Postdoctoral Fellows are:

-ITER Director General Kaname Ikeda commented: "The Partnership Agreement with the Principality of Monaco has allowed us to start developing an important aspect of the ITER Project - the training of the next generation of fusion scientists and engineers.
-We have been fortunate to attract a very talented group of applicants from across the ITER Members' communities"
+ITER Director-General Kaname Ikeda commented: "The Partnership Arrangement with the Principality of Monaco has allowed us to start developing an important aspect of the ITER Project—the training of the next generation of fusion scientists and engineers.
+We have been fortunate to attract a very talented group of applicants from across the ITER Members' communities."